Bullfighting: Fine Art or Blood Sport?

 - Rather than "traditional," the practice could be better described as "archaic".
 We no longer allow gladiatorial contests, so why should we allow bullfighting?

 - It is not just the bulls who suffer: horses are also injured and suffer death (not to mention the bullfighters themselves, who can be maimed or killed too).

 - The death of the bull is extended and painful, making it unnecessarily cruel.
 The argument that the bullfighter kills the bull efficiently is clearly questionable.
 If anything, the customs of the spectacle demand that the animal's death is drawn out rather than quick.

 - People who are in favor of bullfighting tend to play down the numbers of bulls that are killed, but figures gathered by animal rights groups suggest that 2,500 bulls lose their lives in Portugal each year, and in Spain, the figure is closer to 30,000.

 Bullfighting Around the World

 Spain, Portugal, southern France, Mexico, Venezuela, Colombia, Ecuador, Peru, and the Philippines all have bullfighting as a traditional spectacle.

-There are also other places in the world, which have non-lethal versions of bullfighting, and places where bulls fight other bulls, rather than people, such as the Persian Gulf, Bangladesh, Peru, Balkans, Turkey, Japan, and Korea.
+There are also other places in the world which have non-lethal versions of bullfighting, and places (such as the Persian Gulf, Bangladesh, Peru, Balkans, Turkey, Japan, and Korea) where bulls fight other bulls rather than people.